Planning Your Fragile X Clinic Visit

 - What restaurants, grocery stores and other attractions are in the area?

-- Is there an NFXF Community Support Network (parent support) group or other local family you could talk to about the area and about your visit to the clinic?
+- Is there an NFXF Community Support Network chapter or parent support group nearby, or other local families you could talk to about the area and about your visit to the clinic?

-Questions During Your Visit: Your clinic visit is but one step in your family’s long-term education about Fragile X. Please know—and continue to remind yourself—that no question is silly or strange or unwelcome.
-If you are wondering about something, it is virtually certain that the very same question has occurred to many other people—and Fragile X professionals have probably heard it.
-Clinic staff are well-informed, trained, and compassionate, ready to answer (or find out the answer to) any question you may have.
+Your clinic visit is but one step in your family’s long-term education about Fragile X. Please know — and continue to remind yourself — that no question is silly or strange or unwelcome.
+If you’re wondering about something, it’s virtually certain that the very same question has occurred to many other people — and Fragile X professionals have probably heard it.
+Clinic staff are well-informed, trained, and compassionate, ready to answer (or find the answer to) any question you have.
 So please do ask!
-Typical questions include:
+Questions to ask during the visit:

 - What can or should I do in these situations?

 - What can I expect from this type of therapy or medication?